 Teddy took this advice to heart and his father built him a home gym.
 He lifted weights, did gymnastics, and also rode horseback, swam, hiked, wrestled, boxed, and learned judo.
 Eventually, as his body became strong, his asthma disappeared, and Teddy went on to Harvard University and eventually to lead a full and adventurous life, both personally and in politics.

 There are two sides to the relationship between exercise and asthma, and its important that they are both properly understood.
 Exercise can actually induce asthma attacks, and there even exists the designation exercise-induced asthma for certain cases.
 This specific type of asthma can occur in individuals who don't experience asthma for any other reason.

 Simply put, exercise-induced asthma in large part has to do with the change in breathing that exercises causes.
 While we normally breathe through our noses, during exercise, mouth breathing usually occurs.
 When breathing through the nose, inhaled air is warmed by blood vessels in the nose; however, when breathing through the mouth, cooler air hits the lungs.
-This cooler air is also dry since cooler air retains less moisture than warm air.
-The contrast between this colder, drier air and the warm lungs can trigger an attack, as described on eMedicineHealth.com.
+This cooler air is also drier, as it bypasses the nose and nasal cavities, two areas where the body adds warmth and moisture to the air you breathe.
+In bypassing this through mouth breathing, the contrast between this colder, drier air and the warm lungs can trigger an attack, as described on eMedicineHealth.com.

 The other, positive, relationship between asthma and exercise, as is evident in the case of Teddy Roosevelt, is that proper exercise can greatly reduce the incidence of asthma attacks.
 Exercise helps increase lung capacity, which goes a very long way in helping asthma sufferers find relief from symptoms and attacks.